 Who’s responsible for your information at our organization

-Sergio Acosta and Ieva Kelpsaite, creators of this space, are responsible for the security of your information.
-You can contact Sergio by email at firstname.lastname@example.org or Ieva at email@example.com if you have any concerns about the information we store.
+Jesus Sergio Acosta, creator of this space, is responsible for the security of your information.
+You can contact Sergio (or Jesus) by email at firstname.lastname@example.org or Ieva at email@example.com if you have any concerns about the information we store.

 Who has access to information about you